Inverting the Ray-Knight identity on the line: Inversion of the Ray-Knight identity on a discrete subset

 where $C(x_{1},x_{2})$ is given by \eqref{EqConductance}.
 Thus, the rate \eqref{EqR2} is obtained as

 \end{proof}

 The fields $\phi^{(0)}$ and $\phi^{(a)}$ restricted to $\J^{\bullet}$ are discrete Gaussian free fields on $\J^{\bullet}$.
 The triple

 satisfies the Ray-Knight identity on the discrete network $\J^{\bullet}$.
-So in \cite{LST2017InvRK} one can find a procedure inverting this Ray-Knight identity in discrete setting.
+So in \cite{LST2017InvRK} one can find a procedure inverting this Ray-Knight identity in the discrete setting.
 It corresponds to a time reversal of the process of Proposition \ref{PropDirect} from stopping time $Q^{\J^{\bullet},\beta}(\tau^{\beta}_{a^{2}/2})$.
 This is explained in Section 3 in \cite{LST2017InvRK}, in particular in Proposition 3.4 there.
+Note that the introduction of the variables $\O^{\J^{\bullet}}_{q}$, as in \cite{LST2017InvRK}, allows for a simpler expression of the inversion procedure.
+This is related to the fact that $\phi^{(0)}(x_{1})\phi^{(0)}(x_{2})>0$ whenever $\O^{\J^{\bullet}}_{0}(\{x_{1},x_{2}\})=1$.
+The inversion procedure that does not keep track of the variables $\O^{\J^{\bullet}}_{q}$ is presented in \cite{ST2016InvRK}, and it involves more complicated expressions with conditional expectations of relative signs.